li20034/mono-sense-hat/README.md

 Special thanks to the other members of the LittleMen (Muntaqim Rahman, Kelvin Zhu and Wayne Zhu) for their assistance in debugging, testing and suggesting changes.

 ## Contributing
 We are very open to contributions to help us add new features, bug fixes or for creating/updating proper documentation for the project.
 Testing on other platforms would also be wonderful.
+Noteable missing features include gamma adjustment and the ability to draw text on the LED display (gamma adj needs libsense to be updated first).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)